archtutorials-adelaide/extreme_territories/_posts/2020-04-14-ImportDTMUsingGrasshopper.md

 ![](/extreme_territories/images/import_DTM/grid_mesh.gif?raw=true)

 So, we have finished this tutorial on how to import DTM into Grasshopper using Docofossor.
-The Grasshopper definition of this tutorial can be downloaded [here](/extreme_territories/assets/import_DTM_docofossor.gh).
+The Grasshopper definition of this tutorial can be downloaded [here](/extreme_territories/assets/import_DTM_docofossor.gh), and the DTM file can be downloaded [here](https://universityofadelaide.box.com/s/3cyhwsrx541o31yp2hggxd6pjkw65z0y).